Avazbek22/DevProjex/README.md

 * **AI assistants** — clean input for ChatGPT, Claude, DeepSeek, Qwen
 * **AI agents** — Claude Code, Cursor, or any MCP client inspects your project through a read-only, always-redacted server
+* **CI pipelines** — fail a build when secrets would leak into packed context, without ever printing the values
 * **Restricted environments** where AI agents, remote indexing, or IDE plugins aren't allowed
 * **Code reviews** — share structure and only the files that matter
 * **Large codebases** — pull out one module instead of the whole repo